-(a) Greater Speed: Speed emphasizes use of less time for collection of data as an universe in miniature is to be inspected and examined.
+- (a) Greater Speed: Speed emphasizes use of less time for collection of data as an universe in miniature is to be inspected and examined.
 Less time is consumed not only in the conduct of sampling inquiry, but also in the processing, editing, and analysis of data.
-As such, adoption of sampling method becomes absolutely necessary where the results are urgently needed.

-(6) Reduced Cost: The sampling method involves reduction of cost of inquiry and as such this is much more economical than census method.
+As such, adoption of sampling method becomes absolutely necessary where the results are urgently needed. - (b) Reduced Cost: The sampling method involves reduction of cost of inquiry and as such this is much more economical than census method.
 Because of lack of finances the developing countries may not be able to afford to a complete census.
-The sample method will be of immense help in conducting socio-economic surveys in those countries.

-(c) Administrative Convenience: When small samples the researcher finds it easy are used. give more attention to to each return and to check their accuracy.
-Since a complete census administrative requires а huge set up involving large number of personnel, trained investigators and moreover proper agencies. co-ordination between various operating the organization administration conducting sample relatively and а survey is in а more convenient position.
-Contrary to the census method the sample survey requires less number of personnel or trained investigators and smaller field of inquiry.

-(d) Reliability A carefully designed scientifically • and executed sample survey always vields more reliable results than those obtained on the basis of a complete census survey due to the following reasons :
+The sample method will be of immense help in conducting socio-economic surveys in those countries. - (c) Administrative Convenience: When small samples are used, the researcher finds it easy to give more attention to each return and to check their accuracy.
+Since a complete census requires a huge administrative set up involving large number of personnel, trained investigators and moreover proper co-ordination between various operating agencies, the organization and administration conducting a sample survey is in a relatively more convenient position.
+Contrary to the census method the sample survey requires less number of personnel or trained investigators and smaller field of inquiry. - (d) Reliability: A carefully designed and scientifically executed sample survey always yields more reliable results than those obtained on the basis of a complete census survey due to the following reasons:

-- (i) It is always possible to determine the sampling errors and thereby ascertain the degree of reliability of the results through the use of different devices. - (ii) In a sample survey the non-sampling errors can be effectively controlled and minimized by : - (a) Engaging sufficiently qualified, skilled and trained personnel.

-(b) Providing proper training to the field investigators.
-Adequate accuracy.(d) Utilizing refined equipments and developed statistical techniques and processing and analyzing the relatively limited data.

-(e) By ensuring the follow up work in case of non-response and incomplete response.
+- (i) It is always possible to determine the sampling errors and thereby ascertain the degree of reliability of the results through the use of different devices. - (ii) In a sample survey the non-sampling errors can be effectively controlled and minimized by: - (a) Engaging sufficiently qualified, skilled and trained personnel. - (b) Providing proper training to the field investigators.
+Adequate accuracy. - (c) Utilizing refined equipments and developed statistical techniques and processing and analyzing the relatively limited data. - (d) By ensuring the follow up work in case of non-response and incomplete response.